QuTech-Delft/compute-runtime-schema/docs/publish/index.md

-# Passive modus
+# Publish/Subscribe

-In the passive mode, a broadcast model is followed.
+For publish/subscribe, a broadcast model is followed.
 2300 acts as a sender, while 2200 listens to the various messages.

 ## Message layer